 Visiting the Library

-- The assigned caregiver must be at least 12 years old and carry emergency contact information.
+- The assigned caregiver must be at least 12 years old, capable of providing an acceptable standard of care for themselves and others, and carry emergency contact information.

-During drop-in and ticketed programs, parents/caregivers of children under the age of 7 must remain in the program space; parents/caregivers of children ages 7-11 must remain in the library throughout the program and must return to the program area by the end of the program.
+During drop-in and ticketed programs, parents/caregivers of children under the age of 7 must remain in the program space; parents/caregivers of children ages 7-9 must remain in the library throughout the program and must return to the program